ietf-wg-jose/json-web-proof/draft-jmiller-jose-json-web-proof.md

 When supported by the underling JPA, a single issued JWP can be used to safely generate multiple presented JWPs without becoming correlatable.

-A JWP may also be single-use, where an issued JWP can only be used once to generate a presented form, any additional presentations would be inherently correlatable.
+A JWP may also be single use, where an issued JWP can only be used once to generate a presented form, any additional presentations would be inherently correlatable.
 These are still useful for applications needing only selective disclosure or where new unique issued JWPs can be retrieved easily.

 ### Presentation Protected Header

 The presented form of a JWP MUST contain a presentation protected header.
 It is added by the holder and MUST be integrity protected by the underling JPA.

-This header is used to ensure a presented JWP can not be replayed and is cryptographically bound to the verifier it was presented to.
+This header is used to ensure that a presented JWP cannot be replayed and is cryptographically bound to the verifier it was presented to.

-While there isn't any required values in the presentation header, it MUST contain one or more header values that uniquely identify the presented JWP to both the holder and verifier.
+While there are not any required values in the presentation header, it MUST contain one or more header values that uniquely identify the presented JWP to both the holder and verifier.
 For example, header values that would satisfy this requirement include `nonce` and `aud`.

 ### Presentation Payloads